Discretizing

 _images/auto_mpg_DAG_edges.png

-We can now discretize the continuous columns as following:
+We can now discretize the continuous columns as follows:

 continuous_columns = ["mpg", "displacement", "horsepower", "weight", "acceleration"]